Romathonat/ExploREST/README.md

 An app to browse, documentate, discover REST APIs

-ExploREST is a generic app which let you explore REST API.
-There is two main use cases :
-* You can use it as a tool to browse resources of any API you want (using HTTP methods).
-* You can use it as your own documentation tool for your API REST.
+ExploREST is an application that you can use to documentate your REST API, to make presentations or show easily how beautiful your API is.
+If you look at a classic API documentation, it is often quite complicated.
+With ExploREST, you take the user by the hand and show him how your application works by simply cliking on links, that will POST, PUT, DELETE or simply GET !

 Features:
 * Cross-resource exploration: when a resource has a link to another resource, you can directly click it to access it.